L i v i n g in W a v e s

-Before the pandemic, a project co-led by Bert and esteemed Puerto Rican pianist/producer Izzy Tanenbaum performed 8 entirely different shows honoring songwriters that range from Sting to Joan Baez to Stevie Wonder to Leon Russell to Izzy himself.
-With the energy of latin jazz, this live album has been released by ManholeMusic.com as CDs and downloads, and is available for streaming on all major platforms.
+A quintet co-led by Bert and esteemed Puerto Rican pianist/producer Izzy Tanenbaum brought 8 entirely different shows to a dinner theater in Northern CA. With the energy of latin jazz, they honored songwriters ranging from Sting to Joan Baez to Stevie Wonder to Leon Russell to Izzy himself.
+Highlights have been collected into a live album available as CDs and downloads at ManholeMusic.com, and available for streaming on all major platforms.

 Videos from Mar 6 2020 (our last Deep Dive concert before the pandemic)

 Most people who know about Herb Alpert think of a kind of smooth mariachi he created in the early 60s, inspired by music he heard at a Tijuana bullfight.
 But he also created the most successful independent record label in history, with a roster that will blow your mind.
-Below are videos of three tunes from A&M Records (stands for Alpert and Moss).
+Below you can hear our renditions of two tunes released on A&M Records (stands for Alpert and Moss).

 Stanford and Psychedelia